CCETC/SonataAdminBundle/Resources/doc/CCETCDocs/README.markdown

 This bundle is a forked version of the [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle).
 It contains many customizations to the sonata-project bundle.
-This bundle is used in all CCETC Symfony web applications.

 ### Features
 * approve/unapprove actions